hso-praktomat/praktomat-checkers/README.md

 * `PRAKTOMAT_CHECKER_WRITABLE` can be used to make the filesystem of a container writable when running a checker.
 Otherwise, it's read-only.
  However, the directory containing the submission is always writable, regardless of this setting.
+* `PRAKTOMAT_CHECKER_EXTERNAL_DIR` can be set to a directory on the host system.
+This directory is made available to the checker scripts as `/external`.

 ## How to write a new checker